NathanielJS1541/AoC_2025/nat/day01/README.md

 ## Usage

 This script requires:
- - `bash` to be installed on the system.
+ - `bash 4.3+` to be installed on the system.
+This script uses variables with the `nameref` attribute, which were introduced in `bash 4.3`.
  - Your challenge input to be downloaded locally.
  - The script to be executable.